Kelldav/FinalProj/README.md

  Possibly figure out a better way to do command inputs i.e. Quarter circle motions.
  Throw in some projectile attacks to be created from the players body and delete when the collider hits with particle effects.

+References:

+https://www.youtube.com/watch?v=oj2_O_ycSfo Used for trying to figure out how to control the camera with some adjustments to the project https://www.youtube.com/watch?v=vUR7hzamTRs&list=PLZ7yoKGP5vkTqxvZgDwQ6XRKtGcw6A4bQ Used for various parts of the project such as hitboxes & camera work.